ycfung/Instant-Messaging/README.md

 Check out their official website [https://www.boost.org/](https://www.boost.org/) to install it from source code or whatever.

-There may be CurrentUser simple way to install it:
+There may be a simple way to install it:

 On Debian/Ubuntu, you can try `sudo apt-get install libboost-all-dev`